The European Sleeper train

 Comfort plus = sleeping-car

-Sold as comfort plus, the train has one or sometimes two sleeping-cars, each with 10 or 11 compartments which can be sold as 1, 2 or 3 berth with upper, middle & lower berths folded out as required.
+Sold as comfort plus, the train has one or sometimes two sleeping-cars, each with 11 compartments which can be sold as 1, 2 or 3 berth with upper, middle & lower berths folded out as required.
 Luggage goes in the large recess over the door to the corridor or over the window.
 The compartments have normal locks and a security deadbolt which can only be locked & unlocked from inside.
 There's a washbasin, soap, towel, complimentary slippers and all necessary bedding including a very comfortable duvet.
 A bottle of drinking water is provided for each passenger.
 Morning tea or coffee and a breakfast box are included in the fare.
 There are two toilets at one end of the corridor.

 Comfort standard = couchette set up as a sleeper